Ying-Lan Dann

 of far horizons that a gaze excludes

-within the shells within the shells within
+within the shells within the shells withinso much is strange but nothing stranger than

 the humans who set sail on ships that seek